jcmcnch/MGPrimerEval/README.md

 ```
 conda activate snakemake-env
-snakemake --cores <# of cores> --use-conda --snakefile Snakefile-compute.smk --configfile config/tutorial/config.yaml
+snakemake --cores <# of cores> --use-conda --snakefile Snakefile-compute.smk --configfile config/myDataset/myDataset.yaml
 ```

-You can also do a variety of test run
+To make sure things are set up properly you can:

+- Append `-np` to just print out the commands to be run (good way to check if all the input files can be found)
+- Append `--conda-create-envs-only` to just install the necessary software using conda

+Once the compute pipeline has completed, you can run

 ## Tutorial (e.g. if you just want to test/verify the functionality of the pipeline on your system)